 - At Folly Beach leashed dogs are welcome to run, walk, fetch, and swim any time of the day from October through April.
 During summer (May – September) dogs may not go on the beach from 10am to 6pm.

-One of the most breathtaking trees we’ve ever seen is growing in a small park about 12 miles west of Charleston on Johns Island.
-Angel Oak and estimated to be 400 to 500 years old.
-It has enormous branches that spread into a magnificent crown – some reaching for the sky and other lying across the ground.
+One of the most breathtaking trees in the country grows in a small park about 12 miles west of Charleston on Johns Island.
+Angel Oak is considered to be the largest Live Oak Tree east of the Mississippi, and is estimated to 300 to 400 years old.

-Dogs may admire Angel Oak from the picnic area, but are not allowed under the tree’s canopy.
+Dogs can admire Angel Oak from the picnic area, but are not allowed under the tree’s canopy.

 About 20 miles southwest of the city, past Johns Island, is the Charleston Tea Plantation.
 This is one of just a few places where tea is grown in the United States!
 If you’re curious about how tea gets from the field to your cup, this is a stop you won’t want to miss.